-Don’t compare me to Sarkodie – D Black
+Don’t Compare Me To Sarkodie – D Black

 |Australian Dollar

-Ghanaian rapper Desmond Blackmore known in showbiz as D-Black has asked people not to compare him to other rappers.
+Ghanaian rapper Desmond Blackmore, known in showbiz as D-Black, has asked people not to compare him to other rappers, reports citifmonline.com.

 “I'm not a lyricist.
 I'm not an MC.
 Don't compare me to Sarkodie.
 I don't do what they do.
 Sarkodie is an amazing lyricist.
 Me, I'm a business man.
 I'm an entertainer.
 I make music, you dance to it and I get paid for it and I am happy for that,” he said.

-He also said in the interview with Delay on GH One TV that music has now gone beyond only talent.
+He also said in an interview with Delay on GHOne TV that music has now gone beyond only talent.

-“I've gone to the BETs, I've won Channel O's, I've been nominated Best Rapper in Africa.
+“I've gone to the BETs, I've won Channel O's, I've been nominated best rapper in Africa.
 The music industry is not about talent anymore.
 It's also about the material you put out there.
 It's also about your brand.
-It's also about the music you put out and I am a combination of all these,” he D-Black added.
+It's also about the music you put out and I am a combination of all these,” D-Black added.

-Since he started doing music 7 years ago, he has released songs like 'Move,' 'Breathe,' 'Somebody,' 'Vera,' 'Personal Person' and 'Kotomashi.'
+Since he started doing music seven years ago, he has released songs like 'Move,' 'Breathe,' 'Somebody,' 'Vera,' 'Personal Person' and 'Kotomashi'.

 Do you have a story for publication?
 Please email it to editor@modernghana.com